 Bruising easily can be rather shocking, especially if you haven’t experienced it before.
-Some people just bruise easily because of their genetics, but others get bruises seemingly out of the blue due to a more sinister health problem.
+Some people just bruise easily because of their genetics, but others suffer from seemingly unexplained bruising.
+If you get bruises “out of the blue”, it could in fact be due to a more sinister health problem.
 Whether it’s blood cancer, sun damage, or a sign of a low platelet count, it’s important to pay attention to what your body is telling you.

 In cases of easy bruising, most of the time other symptoms will be involved if there is an underlying condition at play.
 Let’s look at some of the possible reasons you might be bruising so easily.